 The state of Ohio classifies marijuana as a Schedule I substance, which means that it is considered a drug that causes a high risk of abuse.
 You cannot legally possess, sell, distribute, or grow marijuana in the state of Ohio.
 If you are accused of any of the above listed drug crimes, you could be facing severe consequences, including jail time and expensive fines.

-Our Cleveland marijuana lawyers have more than two decades of legal experience and take an aggressive approach to our clients' cases.
+Our Cleveland marijuana lawyers have more than seven decades of combined legal experience and take an aggressive approach to our clients' cases.
 We are always available to talk with our clients, offering 24/7 service.
 Our firm knows how to handle tough, complex marijuana cases and can put this insight to work for you.

 The types of penalties you face will depend heavily on the amount and type of crime you were committing.
 Ohio has decriminalized small amounts of marijuana, which means if you are found in possession of 100 grams or less you will have a small fine but no jail time or criminal record.
 Similarly, if you sell or cultivate 20 grams or less without any payment, you will not face jail time.
 Anything above this amount in your possession will likely result in harsher penalties.